monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 - Metrics vary across systems → no organization-wide visibility
 - Documentation is incomplete → no accountability trail

-The result is not just biased systems—but **incoherent fairness practices across the organization**.
+The result is not just biased systems but **incoherent fairness practices across the organization**.

 The Organizational Integration Toolkit addresses this gap by transforming fairness into a **coordinated, governed, and measurable organizational capability**.